-Typically, the school refuser is more likely to be a younger member of the family.
-It is equally common among boys and girls and it affects children from all socioeconomic groups.
-School refusers are typically of average academic ability or higher, although the longer they miss school, the greater the chance for gaps in learning to develop.
+Typically, the school refuser is more likely to be a younger member of the family Ian McCormack, Getting the buggers to turn up, Continuum International Publishing Group, 2005 although there may be siblings who have also experienced school refusal.
+It is equally common among males and females, and it affects children from all socioeconomic groups.
+School refusers are typically of average academic ability or higher, although the longer they miss school, the greater the chance that gaps in learning will develop.
 When at school, these children are generally compliant in the classroom and well behaved.

 Why do children refuse to go to school?

 The reasons children refuse to attend school are often complex and usually due to a combination of factors, rather than one single issue.
 These factors may include: